AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 **Improvements**

+* You can now run Campaign workflows in diagnostic mode.
+This mode logs information to help troubelshooting execution issues.
+The whole execution plan is logged if a workflow query takes more than 1 minute.
 * When creating a recurring delivery in a workflow, linked to an Adobe Experience Manager content, content approval status is now checked before sending.
 * Database connection limit is now aligned with the Campaign package to avoid connection errors.
 * Added a consistency check while creating indexes in custom resources and improved error message.